 Since 2018, Dr Alice Little has been responsible for using the Anthony Baines Archive and the instruments he brought to the Collection to further our knowledge about the instruments in the Bate, about musical instrument collecting in the twentieth century, about the institutional history of the Bate Collection, and about Anthony Baines himself.

 Generously supported by the Patricia Baines Trust, this project is now in phase 2, moving focus from the document archive to the musical instruments themselves.
 During the first phase of the project the entire archive was catalogued, and scans were made of approximately 80% of the documents (this work will be completed when we can safely access the building once again).
 In August 2019 we hosted a conference at the Bate Collection, on Collectors and Collections of Musical Instruments, at which Dr Alice Little spoke about Anthony Baines.
-A catalogue of the Anthony Baines Archive will be published in 2021.
+A catalogue of the Anthony Baines Archive is available to buy here.

 Anthony Baines is best remembered, especially among fellow organologists, for his books on woodwind and brass instruments, and for his many articles in the Galpin Society Journal on a range of topics.